petrisch/docs/working-with-nur/tasks.md

 `nu` commands will use the result of the last line in the command body as the command return value. `nur` will then automatically print the return values of the task.
 The important thing to understand is that `nu` will see the output of a command as its return value.
-So this is also true for any command output written to stdout, the output of the last line in your command will be used as the command result/output and thus printed by `nur`.
+So this is also true for any command output written to stdout.
+The output of the last line in your command will be used as the command result/output and thus printed by `nur`.
 Any other commands that have been run in your command function will be eaten by `nu`, unless you actively use `print` (`command | print` or `print (command)`).